perkss/c-programming-examples/libcurl_example_callback/README.md

 }
 ```

-Then clean up the generated executable with `make clean`
+Then clean up the generated executable in the build direcotry with `cmake --clean .` and `rm -r build`